cheapjack/NMC3DPrintClub/docs/index.md

 ![Visor diagram](images/face2.jpg)

+### Will This Protect Myself & Others From Coronavirus? 😷

+Only in a limited way.
+A face visor on it's own will not protect yourself or others against airbourne aerosols or droplets that may carry the coronavirus, it must be combined with an appropriate [FFP3/2 Face mask](https://www.3m.co.uk/3M/en_GB/company-uk/3m-products/~/3M-Disposable-Respirators-8300-Series/).
+These masks are difficult to make in makerspaces or with 3D printers.
+The visor design will only shield you and others from aerosols at certain directions and speeds, other particulates circulating in the air, for example in a bathroom with a hand dryer, can of course get behind the visor, like wise particulates from exhaling can get around the visor, without the appropriate mask.

+In summary it does provide *some* protection, but only in a *limited* way which we describe here.
+It is only one part of the required PPE and is not recommended or endorsed by the NHS in any 'official' capacity.

+You must always take care removing the visor that you dont spread particulates that might be on the inside or outside of the clear plastic.
+You must take care changing the clear PVC sheet: we advise wiping with warm soapy water first, then removing and then cleaning the frame.

+Please ensure read the [Visor Packing Note](https://github.com/cheapjack/NMC3DPrintClub/blob/master/covid19/Visor_Packing_Slip.md) provided before using.

+### Can I Use It More Than Once? 🤔

+Ideally they are single use only because we cannot confirm they can be made 100% sterile.
+However they *can* be carefully cleaned to a reasonable low risk, with hot soapy water or 99% alcohol handwash as detailed in the diagrams above (not 100% to ensure the alcohol can penetrate the virus lipid surface).
+Again this is at the users OWN RISK.
+We advise to only have a **SINGLE USER OF ANY VISOR** and **CLEAN** and **REPLACE** the acetate sheet regularly.

+Ensure the components dry fully.
+Consider 2 visors to interchange if you are going to use it often.

+### Is This Official NHS PPE? 😷

+Not the designs we suggest.
+We must acknowledge that these visors are not 'official' NHS England approved, but a best fit contingency in the context of a supply crisis.

 ### What are We Doing? 🔧

 We are experimenting with how 3D printing can help our community.
 We must be completely clear on the limited nature of the protection this design may provide.
 If it only makes us aware of the dangers of contagion, how we behave, who and what we are in contact with, how many times we touch our faces, then that is useful but we should be careful how we present whatever we do.